Feyerabend/ABC80/BEFORE.md

 We can thus speculate in the historical success of "qwerty" as the result of a lot of 'things' influencing its path.
-One of these influences can be the technological reason mentioned above.
+One of these influences can be the technological reason (overlapping typebars) mentioned above.
 But it not even might be *the* cause, if such a thing actually exists.
+Other concerns might have been sale prices, availability of sources or ready made items, unfortunate or fortunate events, unforseen events, etc. etc. But context may clarify circumstance.

 [^qwerty]: https://en.wikipedia.org/wiki/QWERTY